bismark64/orion/README.md

   end
 end
 ```
-This snippet searches all ruby files in "/home/username/code/" and for each one returns the path, and some information about that file.
+This snippet searches files in "~/username/code/" created until 3 weeks ago and for each one returns the path, and some information about that file.

 ## Contributing